THE TAO OF DENNIS

 Dreamed 1986/4/17 by Chris Wayan

-1: PURPLE SQUID Dream: pink squid from Jupiter, with raygun.
+1: MAGENTA SQUID pink squid from Jupiter, with raygun; dream-sketch by Wayan.

 I'm looking at a roadmap of the solar system.
-How far out among the gas giants do I want to go?
+I'm planning a vacation in the outer system.
+But how far out among the gas giants do I want to go?
 Lonely highways out there; it's a long way between gas stations.

 But I never get to decide.
 My road trip is called off.
-You see, Jupiter has an eccentric moon, in a cometary orbit, which is really a big spaceship.
+You see, Jupiter has an eccentric moon, in a cometary orbit, which turns out to be a huge, disguised spaceship.
 The Jovians who built it are screaming-pink squid.
-And even though they're aquatic, they invade Earth!
-Fighting Jupiter's high gravity has beefed them up till they can run around on land, here in our wimpy field.
 They build (or find) some kind of dimensional bridge between Jupiter and Earth, and spill over in a squiggly squid-horde.
 There were prophecies about the squid invasion, but of course no one listened.
 I think it was the color.
 Shocking pink armies just aren't serious, right?

 Wrong.

-I wake up from this stupid dream and sigh in relief that our garden isn't being eaten by yet another pest.
+I wake up from this stupid dream and sigh in relief that our garden isn't being eaten by yet another, scarier pest.

 Then my closet door bursts open and out leap three magenta squid, two meters tall, waving ray guns, and glaring with their huge slit eyes, dark-adapted for that dim Jovian light.
-They hiss furiously "Why are you eating our kinfolk?
-Why should we not kill YOU?"
+They hiss furiously "Why do you kill and devour our Terran kin?
+Why should we not slay YOU?"

 I flee the squid conquistadors.

-Dream: giant-headed deer on log rafts in a lake scold me about vegetarianism.
+giant-headed deer on log rafts in a lake scold me about vegetarianism; a dream-sketch by Wayan.

 2: DEERHEADS

 Oh.
 Not islands.
 Huge log rafts!
-They form form pontoon bridges across the lake.
-But when the people see me, they pole warily away from shore, as if I'm a threat.
+They're linked, effectively bridging the lake--but will the locals let me cross?
+No. When they see me, they pole warily away from shore, as if I'm a threat.
 They aren't human people, but giant disembodied deer heads--no, wait, they have tiny bodies, trailing like afterthoughts.
 The Deerhead People.

 "Now wait a minute!
 What CAN I eat?
-YOU eat vegetation, bugs and all."
+YOU eat lettuce, bugs and all."

 3: TOE-EATER

-So I wander on.
-Come to a big rambling human farmhouse.
-They let me stay the night, and relax in their Olympic pool.
+I reach a big rambling farmhouse.
+The residents, human this time, let me stay the night, and relax in their Olympic pool.
 But I feel paranoid about the Squid Prophecies.
 If they find out who I am, will they blame me for the invasion, think I'm the personification of Evil, and crucify me?
 There are clues to the prophecies in the house.
 Even if I'm not Evil Incarnate, he's probably around, looking for clues himself.
 I almost want to meet him!
 Might help me, might kill me, but I'm so sick of running I don't care which anymore.

 Someone in the swimming pool bites my toes!
 Is this a dead end, is my quest doomed?
 Or is it justice?
-I ate aquatic things, so now they bite me back...
+I bit aquatic things, so now they bite me back...

 But things get better.
 Several people, each of a different species, join my journey.
 My sister Miriel is one.